cocos/cocos-docs/en/asset/cache-manager.md

 3. Then check **MD5 Cache** in the **Build** panel, set **Resource Server Address**, and click **Build**.

-4. After the build is complete, upload the `remote` folder in the distribution directory to the server which is filled in the previous step.
+4. After the build is complete, upload the `remote` folder in the release package directory to the server which is filled in the previous step.

-5. Delete the `remote` folder from the local release bundle directory.
+5. Delete the `remote` folder from the local release package directory.

-> **Note**: when the WeChat Mini Game is in testing stage, the developer may not be able to deploy the project to the official server, then you need to test it on the local server, please open **Tools -> Details -> Local Settings** page in the menu bar of WeChat Developer Tools, and check the **Does not verify valid domain names, web-view (business domain names), TLS versions and HTTPS certificates** option.
+> **Note**: During the testing phase of WeChat Mini Games, developers may not be able to deploy the project to the official server, and need to test it on the local server.
+Please open **Tools -> Details -> Local Settings** page in the menu bar of WeChat DevTools, and check the **Does not verify valid domain names, web-view (business domain names), TLS versions and HTTPS certificates** option.
 >
 > ![details](./cache-manager/details.png)

 ### Querying cache files

-The cache manager provides the ``getCache`` interface to query all cached resources, and developers can query the cache path by passing in the original path to the resource.
+The cache manager provides the `getCache` interface to query all cached resources, and developers can query the cache path by passing in the original path of the resource.

 ```typescript
 resources.load('images/background/texture', Texture2D, function (err, texture) {